"Hvad hedder det?

 Foreigners like myself - because nobody can ever become a Dane if you are not born that way - will always appear terribly impolite.

-Picture this.
-Restaurants are expensive and service is lacking because Danes do not understand why one person should serve another.
+Restaurants are expensive and service is mostly lacking because Danes do not understand why one person should serve another.
 As we are all the same.

 Whereas the servant replies: "Well bekomme!"
 (You are welcome.)

-Despite his signs of gratitude he leaves no tip because he also does not understand why one person should serve another.
+Despite his signs of gratitude, he leaves no tip because he also does not understand why he would do so.
+As we are all the same.

 III